ekibun/flutter_qjs/README.md

 | JSFunction(...args) <br> IsolateJSFunction(...args) | function(....args) |
 | Future                                              | Promise            |

-**notice:** `function` can only be sent from js to dart. `IsolateJSFunction` always returns asynchronously.
+**notice:** `function` can only be sent from js to dart.

-## Getting Started
+### Invoke dart function

-### Run on main thread
+A global JavaScript function `channel` is presented to invoke dart function.

-1. Create a `FlutterQjs` object, pass handlers to implement js-dart interaction and resolving modules.
-For example, you can use `Dio` to implement http in js:
+In constructor, pass handler function to manage JavaScript call.
+For example, you can use `Dio` to implement http in JavaScript:

 ```dart
 final engine = FlutterQjs(